 Rodger A. Stout has served as Executive Vice President since 2012 and is also a member of our credit committee.
 Previously, Mr. Stout served as Chief Accounting Officer and Secretary from 2007 to 2008, as Chief Compliance Officer and Treasurer from 2007 to 2012 and as Senior Vice President-Finance and Administration from 2008 to 2012.
-From 2006, Mr. Stout has served as Executive Vice President and in other executive positions of several Main Street predecessor funds and entities, which are now subsidiaries of ours, including the general partner of Main Street Mezzanine Fund, LP, Main Street Mezzanine Management, LLC, the general partner of Main Street Capital II, LP, Main Street Capital II GP, LLC, and Main Street Capital Partners, LLC.
+From 2006, Mr. Stout has served as Executive Vice President and in other executive positions of several Main Street predecessor funds and entities, which are now subsidiaries of ours.
 From 2000 to 2006, Mr. Stout was senior vice president and chief financial officer for FabTech Industries, Inc., which was one of the largest domestic structural steel fabricating companies.
 From 1985 to 2000, he was a senior financial executive for Jerold B. Katz Interests.
 He held numerous positions over his 15 year tenure with this national scope financial services conglomerate.
 Those positions included director, executive vice president, senior financial officer and investment officer.
 Prior to 1985, Mr. Stout was an international tax executive in the oil and gas service industry.

 Jason B. Beauvais has served as Senior Vice President, General Counsel, Chief Compliance Officer and Secretary since 2012.
 Previously, Mr. Beauvais served as Vice President, General Counsel and Secretary since 2008.
-From 2008, Mr. Beauvais has also served as General Counsel and in other executive positions of several of our subsidiary funds and entities, including the general partner of Main Street Mezzanine Fund, LP, Main Street Mezzanine Management, LLC, the general partner of Main Street Capital II, LP, Main Street Capital II GP, LLC, and Main Street Capital Partners, LLC.
 From 2006 through 2008, Mr. Beauvais was an attorney with Occidental Petroleum Corporation (NYSE: OXY), an international oil and gas exploration and production company.
 Prior to joining Occidental Petroleum Corporation, Mr. Beauvais practiced corporate and securities law at Baker Botts L.L.P., where he primarily counseled companies in public issuances and private placements of debt and equity and handled a wide range of general corporate and securities matters as well as mergers and acquisitions.

-Brent D. Smith has served as Chief Financial Officer and Treasurer since November 2014 and previously as Senior Vice President-Finance since August 2014.
+Brent D. Smith has served as Chief Financial Officer and Treasurer since November 2014 and previously as Senior Vice President- Finance since August 2014.
 Mr. Smith previously served as Executive Vice-President, Chief Financial Officer and Treasurer of Cal Dive International, Inc. from 2010 through June 2014 and in various finance and accounting roles at Cal Dive from 2005 through 2010.
 On March 3 2015, Cal Dive and certain of its subsidiaries, excluding its foreign subsidiaries, filed for voluntary protection under Chapter 11 of the Bankruptcy Code.
-Prior to joining Cal Dive, Mr. Smith was a manager with FTI Consulting (NYSE:FCN).
+Prior to joining Cal Dive, Mr. Smith was a manager with FTI Consulting (NYSE: FCN).
 Prior to that, Mr. Smith, a certified public accountant, was employed as a senior auditor at Arthur Andersen LLP.

 Nicholas T. Meserve has served as Managing Director on our middle market investment team since 2012.
+Mr. Meserve has also served on the Board of Directors of HMS Income Fund, Inc., a non-publicly traded business development company of which MSC Advisor I, LLC, a wholly owned subsidiary of Main Street, acts as the investment sub-advisor, since April 2016.
 Previously, from 2004 until 2012, Mr. Meserve worked at Highland Capital Management, LP, a large alternative credit manager, and certain of its affiliates, where he managed a portfolio of senior loans and high yield bonds across a diverse set of industries.
 Prior to Highland, he was a Credit Analyst at JP Morgan Chase & Co.